Bill Longworth (rugby league): Background

 Bill Longworth's birth was registered in Oldham, Lancashire, England.

 Playing career

+Club career

+Longworth played local rugby at Central Rangers, Glodwick Juniors and Chadderton before making his senior debut for Oldham in April 1905.
+He played in Oldham's victory in the Championship during the 1904–05 season.

+Longworth played as a forward in Oldham's 9–10 defeat by Wigan in the 1908 Lancashire Cup Final during the 1908–09 season at Wheater's Field, Broughton, Salford on Saturday 19 December 1908.

 International honours

 Bill Longworth won caps for England while at Oldham in 1908 against Wales, in 1909 against Australia (3 matches), and won caps for Great Britain while at Oldham in 1908-09 against Australia (3 matches).

-Championship appearances

-Bill Longworth played in Oldham's victory in the Championship during the 1904–05 season, making his début in April 1905.

-County Cup Final appearances

-Bill Longworth played as a forward, i.e. number 10, in Oldham's 9-10 defeat by Wigan in the 1908 Lancashire County Cup Final during the 1908–09 season at Wheater's Field, Broughton, Salford on Saturday 19 December 1908.